rad Cymru Wales – hyfforddeiaeth teled

 The traineeship is aimed at groups who are typically under-represented in the TV industry: those either with a disability, from black, Asian or ethnic minority communities or from disadvantaged backgrounds.
 Candidates must be over 18, but there is no upper age limit, meaning that it is open to those considering a career change or returning to work.

 If you identify being from a disadvantaged background, please think about this to inform your answer: The BFI considers someone who has experienced reduced opportunities, due to their level of income, and/or education as disadvantaged.
 You should explain why you consider yourself to be from lower socio-economic background (i.e. single parent household, care, education, refugee/asylum status, poverty, receive benefits/tax credits, carer).

-Applications for rad Cymru Wales are open and you can apply here
+Applications for rad Cymru Wales are currently closed.

-The role will be a fixed term contract for eight months from May 2022 to December 2022.
+The role will be a fixed term contract till January 2023.

 The salary is based on the Real Living Wage which is £9.90 per hour (as of Feb 2022).